 What’s the difference between a home inspection and a mortgage appraisal?

 The buyers already conducted a home inspection.
 So why do you have to let someone else in your home?
 What’s the difference?
 Why can’t the buyers use the home inspection?

 A home inspector is hired by the buyer to go over the home with a fine tooth comb.
 He is expected to find any and all issues that either are or may be a problem in the future.
 An inspector usually spends about 2-3 hours in the home.
 He or she runs water to check for leaks, climbs up in the attic and out on the roof, may perform water tests, radon tests and pest inspections, checks landscape grading and siding and … well, he basically checks everything.
 The results are used by the buyer to determine whether to move forward with the purchase or whether to ask you to fix safety or structural issues.
 The inspector is not hired to tell a buyer what to do, but to point out pertinent facts.

-The mortgage appraiser is paid by the buyer (in NY) as part of the mortgage process.
+The mortgage appraiser is hired as part of the mortgage process.
 The appraiser works for the bank, and he is responsible to do two major things.
 He must determine the bank’s opinion of market value for the home, and determine whether the specific mortgage company/mortgage type will “approve” the purchase of the home.
 The appraiser usually spends no more than 1/2 hour at the home and takes a lot of pictures.
 They focus only on a certain set of issues the bank has determined to be critical.

 When is a mortgage appraisal done?

 After a contract for sale is signed and submitted to the mortgage company, the mortgage application process gets underway.
 Usually between one to two weeks after formal mortgage application, the buyer’s agent will receive a call from the mortgage appraiser asking to set up an appointment.
 The buyer agent will contact your agent to ensure the time is good for you, and then the appointment is set and mortgage appraisal completed.